sumanmedda/cryptozap/README.md

 Assignment Project

+About:
+    A cryptocurrency price tracking application using the Flutter framework with the BLoC state management using repository pattern.

+Api Used :
+    1. Coingecko Api - For Fetching Currency and details.

 Installation :
-    1. Install Flutter
-    2. Clone the repo from github
+    1. Clone the repo from github
-    3. Write command - flutter pub get
+    2. Write command - flutter pub get
-    4. connect a device / start emulator and run the app
+    3. connect a device / start emulator and run the app

 Packages Used :
     1. flutter_bloc - for state management